SirusCodes/blog/content/posts/tech/serverside-dart-2/index.md

 }
 ```

-Fiber is the fastest framework in our benchmarks results which was kind of expected as it is written in golang.
-But go is not a language which everyone uses and it's a bit difficult to start with as it's very minimal langauge.
-If you like minimal languages then go is your perfect partner.
+Fiber is the fastest framework in the results of our benchmark which was kind of expected as it is written in Golang.
+But go is not a language that everyone uses and it's a bit difficult to start with as it's a very minimal language.
+If you like minimal languages then Go is your perfect partner.

 ### expressjs (Node)